UviDTE-UviSpace/uvispace-documentation/Hardware.rst

 - **Instantiate the Nios II System and other components in Quartus II**.
 The *Nios II* system, represented now by *DE2_115_SOPC.v* is a component and can be used in *Quartus II* designs using *DE2_115_SOPC* as component name.
 To use the *Nios II* system and connect it to other components, the file  *DE2_115_WEB_SERVER.v* is created.
 It defines the main entity for the FPGA hardware project.
 The name of this entity should be the same name as the project name because Quartus II starts the compilation looking for the entity with the same name as the project.
 Inside the script, the *Nios II* System (DE2_115_SOPC) is instantiated along with the other components in the *Quartus II* part of the system (orange part of the diagram), i.e. *Camera controller, Sensor controller,  SDRAM Controller, VGA Controller* and *Display Controller*.
 The source files for these components are in subfolders *camera, display* and *sensor* inside the project folder.
 In *DE2_115_WEB_SERVER.v* the components are connected to the FPGA pins using names (LEDR, CLOCK_50, etc.).
 The relation between these names and the actual pins on the chip is in the *DE2_115_WEB_SERVER.qsf*.
 This file can be generated for any DE2-115 board using the System Builder program in the DE2-115 CD-ROM documentation.

-- ** Add compilation files to Quartus II**.
+- **Add compilation files to Quartus II**.
 All HDL files used in the project should be added to the files tab in Quartus II (left upper part of the program), so the compiler can find them.
 The following files should be added:

     - *DE2_115_WEB_SERVER.v:* It is the main file containing the highest level entity.
     - *DE2_115_SOPC.v:* This file contains the definition of the *Nios II* system.
     - *DE2_115_SOPC.quip:* This file imports the rest of the files which describe the components used in *SOPC-Builder* that form the *Nios II* System. *.quip* files are used for importing a group of HDL files together.
     - The rest of *.quip* files for the *Quartus II* part of the system (orange part in the diagram), namely *display/vga.quip, display/display.quip, camera/camera.quip, etc.*

 - **Add libraries**. the source files of *eth_ocm* component are added as a library.
-Then, add it in *Quartus II->Assignments->Settings->Libraries*.
+Hence, add it in *Quartus II->Assignments->Settings->Libraries*.

 - **Compile the project**.
-Press *compile design* or *Processing-> Start Compilation*.
+Select *compile design* or *Processing-> Start Compilation*.
 Firstly, *Analysis&Synthesis* converts HDL design to the FPGA hardware.
-The, the *Fitter* does the *Place & Route* of the circuit (locates the circuit in the specific device assigned to the project and interconnects all the elements).
-Finally, the *Assembler* generates the *.sof* file used to program the FPGA, and the program should look similar to the figure below.
+Then, the *Fitter* does the *Place & Route* of the circuit (locates the circuit in the specific device assigned to the project and interconnects all the elements).
+Finally, the *Assembler* generates the *.sof* file used to program the FPGA.
+After that, the program should look similar to the figure below.

 ..  image:: /_static/QuartusCompilation.png
     :width: 750px